Zé Turbo: Switzerland

 On 17 July 2019, Zé Turbo returned to Europe and signed a two-year deal with Swiss Challenge League club FC Schaffhausen.
 Eleven days later he made his debut as a starter the season began with a 2–0 loss at FC Vaduz, being substituted for Karim Barry after 58 minutes.
 On 5 October he scored his first goal, the game's only away to FC Chiasso.

 Remaining in the same league, Zé Turbo cancelled his contract to move to Grasshopper Club Zürich on 17 February 2020, on a deal until 2023.
 He scored one goal in the remainder of the season, as a substitute in a 5–3 home win over his previous employer on 21 July.

-China
+Later career

-In February 2021, Zé Turbo moved to Chinese second tier club Nantong Zhiyun.
+In February 2021, Zé Turbo moved to Chinese second-tier club Nantong Zhiyun.
+Two years later he signed for Al-Markhiya SC in the Qatar Stars League.
+On 2 August 2023, he returned to Europe with Russian Premier League club Pari NN on a three-year deal.
+On 22 January 2025, Pari NN loaned him to AEL Limassol in Cyprus.

+International career

+Zé Turbo made his debut for the Guinea-Bissau national football team on 14 June 2023 in a Africa Cup of Nations qualifier against São Tomé and Príncipe, substituting Mama Baldé in the 79th minute.
+At the 2023 Africa Cup of Nations held the following January, he scored his first international goal as an added-time consolation in a 4–2 group loss to Equatorial Guinea, again as a late replacement.

 Personal life

 Two days after his professional debut, Zé Turbo was involved in a car crash in Santa Comba Dão, suffering only light injuries to his arm.

+Zé Turbo considered retiring from football after the death of his mother, but continued playing in her memory.